GA-BEWD-2014/BEWD-2014/08_Routes_Cont_Views/instr_code_demo_notes.md

 ####App Description

-Games on Rails is a web application with two games
+This application is a game center with two games, Secret Number and Rock Paper Scissors.
+Students will use the secret number code demo as a reference to add Rock Paper Scissors to the application.

 __Secret Number__